 the following modules:

-Once this has been done, the Kapost module has to be configured by going to the "Kapost Settings" in Drupal.
+Next, the Kapost module must be configured.
+Do this by going to the "Kapost Settings" in Drupal:

-The "Metatag Field” will only show up in the Drupal instance has the “Metatags” module.
-The SEO section of Kapost will “map” to this “Metatag Field”.
+The "Metatag" Field will only show up if the Drupal instance has the “Metatags” module.
+The SEO section of Kapost will “map” to this “Metatag Field.”

-3. Add Drupal 8 publish destination in App Center:
+3. Add a Drupal 8 publish destination in Kapost's App Center:

-After the configuration has been saved, it is now possible to add a Drupal 8 publish destination by going to the App Center.
+After the configuration has been saved, you can now add a Drupal 8 publish destination by going to the Kapost App Center.

-Attempting to “connect” before these two modules are installed will just result in a failure.
+(Attempting to “connect” before these two modules are installed will result in a failure.)

-In your Kapost instance, go to Settings → App Center.
-You will want to click "Install More Apps" and choose your platform from the App Center to be Drupal.
-If applicable, choose which instance you wish to connect.
+In your Kapost Instance, go to Settings → App Center, then click "Install More Apps" and choose your platform from the App Center to be Drupal.
+If applicable, choose which Instance you wish to connect.

-You will be directed back to your instance and your Drupal Integration box will appear.
-Enter the authentication info for the Drupal user you wish to connect - please note, this user doesn't have to be an Admin level user, but a user that has correct publishing permissions.
+You will be directed back to your Instance and your Drupal Integration box will appear.
+Enter the authentication info for the Drupal user you wish to connect (this user doesn't have to be an Admin level user, but does need correct publishing permissions).

-Once you click connect, a pop-up will appear asking which of your blogs you would like to publish to - in Drupal, these are referred to as content types or nodes.
+Once you click connect, a pop-up will appear asking which of your blogs you would like to publish to; in Drupal, these are referred to as content types or nodes.
 You can find them in Drupal by going to Structure → Content Types.
-Select the blog/node you would like this connection to publish to - in this instance, the user is connecting to "article."

-You can only connect to one blog/node per Drupal connection.
+You can only connect to one blog or node per Drupal connection.
 If you wish to publish to more than one node, you need to create another Drupal connection following the steps above.
 You may use the same user, but when the node pop-up appears, select a node different from the one in your previous connection.

-If you'd like to sync your Drupal categories to Kapost, read this article.
+If you'd like to sync your Drupal categories to Kapost, find information in this article.

-Lastly, if you wish to preview Drupal posts in Kapost before publishing them, you need to enable Preview.
+Lastly, if you want to preview Drupal posts in Kapost before publishing them, you need to enable Preview frist.
 Here is how to enable this feature.

-If you have any questions or feedback, don't hesitate to email us at [email protected].
+If you have any questions or feedback, email us at [email protected].